 - The company has returns of at least $6 million dollars for the last three years,

 - Or the company has assets exceeding $2 million (if it’s been in continuous operation for at least three years).
 Or $5 million (if it’s been in operation for less than three years)

-You can also see its dividend yield, SEC type, home country and market.
+The platform also lets you see its dividend yield, SEC type, home country and market.

-You can browse through the OTC stocks with the screener, or you can use the filter to narrow down which stocks you see.
+You can browse through the OTC stocks with the screener, or you can use filters to narrow down which stocks you see.
 You can choose which market(s) you want.
-You can also choose to filter security types, country and industry.
-Even growth and performance of a company.
+Or you can also choose to filter security types, country and industry.
+It even lets you filter by growth and performance.

 Are OTC Stocks Safe?

-OTC stocks can be profitable, but it can be difficult.
+OTC stocks can be profitable, but they can also be risky.
 And you need to watch out.
 Some of them are extremely volatile.
-The fact that they aren’t on a major stock exchange means it can be easier for scammers to grab your money.
+The fact that they aren’t on a major stock exchange means it’s easier for scammers to grab your money.

 This generally only applies to the Pink market, though.
 The barriers to entry in the OTCQX and OTCQB markets make it more difficult to pull off a scam.

 If you do your homework, you have a smaller chance of someone taking your money.
 Look into the company’s history, leadership and financials.
 Call the phone number listed on the website to see if it’s legitimate.
 There are lots of things you can do as an investor, and the more boxes you check, the better your chances are for success.